Oklahoma vs. Iowa State NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- Oklahoma's games this season have gone over 59.5 points six of 10 times.

-- Iowa State has combined with its opponents to score more than 59.5 points in four of nine games this season.
+- Oklahoma and its opponents have gone over the current 61-point total in six of 10 games this season.

-- The 45 combined points per game that these two squads have allowed this season are 14.5 fewer than the 59.5 total in this contest.
+- The 45 combined points per game that these two squads have allowed this season are 16.0 fewer than the 61 over/under in this contest.

 Oklahoma Stats and Trends

-- Oklahoma has four wins against the spread in 10 games this year.
+- Oklahoma has played 10 games, with four wins against the spread.

-- So far this season, the Sooners have been installed as favorites by a 5-point margin or more eight times and are 3-5 ATS in those matchups.
+- This season, the Sooners have an ATS record of 3-6 in their nine games as a favorite of 4 points or more.

-- Oklahoma's games this year have gone over the point total in 60% of its opportunities (six times in 10 games with a set point total).
+- Oklahoma's games this year have hit the over six times in 10 opportunities (60%).

-- Oklahoma is 4-4 against the spread and 8-0 overall this season when the team records more than 20.5 points.
+- When Oklahoma scores more than 20.5 points, it is 4-4 against the spread and 8-0 overall.

-- When Oklahoma churns out over 306.4 yards, the team is 4-5 against the spread and 9-0 overall.
+- In games that Oklahoma picks up more than 306.4 yards, the team is 4-5 against the spread and 9-0 overall.

-- The Sooners have turned the ball over 10 times this season, two fewer than the Cyclones have forced (12).
+- This year, the Sooners have 10 turnovers, two fewer than the Cyclones have takeaways (12).

 - Find the latest spread and moneyline odds for Oklahoma at SISportsbook.